Biology Course Offerings

 A lecture and laboratory course designed to provide a sound foundation in ecological concepts and biology of tropical ecosystems around the world.
 The ecosystems to be studied include tropical dry forests, cloud forests, savannas, mangroves and coral reefs, but special emphasis will be placed on tropical rain forests.
 Nutrient cycles, production, trophic interactions, plant/animal interactions, biodiversity and conservation biology are discussed.
 Prerequisite: BIOL 244 or instructor’s consent.

 BIOL 320 Human Anatomy and Histology

 A lecture and laboratory study of the gross anatomy and microscopic anatomy of the human body.
 The course uses a regional approach with emphasis on the upper limb, thorax, abdomen, pelvis, lower limb and brain.
 Students learn to identify muscles, nerves, vessels, organs and tissues of the human body.
 The laboratories involve cadaver dissections and light microscopy.
 One-third of the course includes information/laboratory work emphasizing human histology.
-Recommended for pre professional students interested in health-related professions and students interested in medical illustration.
-Prerequisites: “C” or better BIOL 220, BIOL 372 and instructor’s consent.
+Recommended for pre-professional students interested in health-related professions and students interested in medical illustration.
+Prerequisites: grade of “B” or better in BIOL 220, BIOL 372 and instructor’s consent.
 Spring semester.

 BIOL 338 Limnology

 A lecture and laboratory course dealing with the physical, chemical and biological aspects of freshwater ecosystems and the interrelationships of organisms in these habitats.
 Field trips and laboratory experiences provide firsthand knowledge of aquatic organisms and their ecological significance.
 Prerequisite: BIOL 228.
-Fall semester, every other year.
+Fall semester, alternate years.

 BIOL 350 Microbiology